luigiraiano/InstallationTools/README.md

 # Installation Tools

-Use this script to prepare Ubuntu Environment.
+Use this script to prepare your Ubuntu 20.04 Environment.

 ## How to use
 1- Download the zip folder of this repo